-Using sentence starters and sentence frames are one strategy to support students in speaking, reading, and writing.
+Using sentence starters and sentence frames is one strategy to support students in speaking, reading, and writing.
 A sentence starter is when you give students the beginning part of a sentence and they fill in the rest.
 A sentence frame is when there are blanks inside a sentence that students fill in.
-Here are some ways to use sentence stems and frames as a scaffold to support your ELLs.
+Here are some ways to use sentence stems and frames as a scaffold to support your multilingual learners (MLs).

 Support Newcomers & Emergent Readers

 Simple sentence starters allow students to read or say a basic sentence and then fill in their own information.
 You can use them as a way for students to practice new vocabulary.
 They use the same sentence starter and fill in new information each time they read the sentence.

 Word banks, and word banks with pictures are additional scaffolds that support vocabulary development.
 A newcomer may point to the pictures to complete a sentence stem or sentence frame.
 A beginner might remember the English word for a picture but not yet be able to read it.
 An intermediate student might need support with spelling content vocabulary words.

 Use sentence frames to model grammar structure and practice parts of speech.
 Include which part of speech a student should use as part of the sentence frame for intermediate students.
 For newcomers and beginners, show words and pictures that are the correct part of speech for them to choose from.

 You can also set up sentence starters to model the correct grammatical structure that you want students to practice.
 The verb is an important part of the sentence starter.

 Sentence starters or sentence frames can support all students in learning academic language.
 You can include academic language terms that you want students to practice in a sentence stem as a way for students to practice using the new term.